Joystream/joystream-landing/testnets/rome/forum-module.md

 - `ModerationAction`: Represents a moderation outcome applied to a post or a thread.
 Includes a moderation date, a text rationale and the `ForumSudoId` of moderator.

 - `Post`: Represents a thread post, and includes initial text, identifier for the corresponding `Thread`, a position, an optional `ModerationAction`, a vector of identifiers for `PostTextEdit` instances ordered chronologically by edit time, creation date and identifier of `ForumUser` creator.
+Is identified with an integer which is unique across all instances in all categories.

 - `PostTextEdit`: Represents a revision of the text of a `Post`, includes new text and revision date.

 - `Thread`: Represents a thread, and includes a title, identifier for the corresponding `Category`, a position, an optional `ModerationAction`, number of unmoderated posts, number of moderated posts, creation date and identifier of `ForumUser` creator.
+Is identified with an integer which is unique across all instances in all categories.

 - `Category`: Represents a forum category, and includes a title, short topic description text, creation date, deletion status, archival status, number of subcategories, number of unmoderated threads, number of moderated threads, optional `Category` identifier for parent category and `ForumSudoId` of creator.
 Is identified with an integer which is unique across all instances in all categories.